 All visits, both legal and family, to UK prisons have been suspended during the current crisis.
-We will update this page if there is any change to this position, but it is likely that the restriction on movement will continue for several more weeks.
+We will update this page if there is any change to this position, but it is likely that the restriction on movement will continue for some time to come.
 For further information on how you can make contact with somebody in prison see the government website on Prisons & Probation here:

-It may be possible for us to make contact with some of our clients in prison via video link, this facility is severely restricted and suspended altogether at some prisons.
+It may be possible for us to contact some of our clients in prison via video link, but this facility is severely restricted and suspended altogether at some prisons.

 In every case, your initial appointment or telephone call is free and so you have nothing to lose – contact us now and let us begin to assist you – we’re on your side!